Committed to Our Students

 We invest a tremendous amount of time and resources into hiring and training leaders.
-Our hiring process entails a written application, three professional references, interviews and background checks.
+Our hiring process entails a written application, three references, interviews, and background checks.
 Our leaders are certified in First Aid and CPR.
 All leaders come to Williamstown before trips start for our 10-day leader training, during which they review leadership skills and safety practices in seminars taught by our full-time staff.
 Leaders finish training with a training trip led by veteran leaders.

-Program Design and Annual Review
+Trip Design and Annual Review

 Throughout the year, we monitor trip locations and stay in touch with local contacts for area-specific updates.
-We’re in touch with our service organizations, language schools, park rangers and outfitters to gain local knowledge and develop activities appropriate for our Overland groups.
+We’re in touch with our service organizations, language schools, park rangers, and outfitters to gain local knowledge and develop activities appropriate for our Overland groups.

 Overland is committed to the well-being of our campers.
 A key component of this commitment is our accreditation by the nationally-recognized American Camp Association (ACA).
 To receive this endorsement, Overland regularly submits to the ACA’s evaluation of our standards and our overall summer camp quality.